Hurst exponent: Rescaled range (R/S) analysis

 To estimate the Hurst exponent, one must first estimate the dependence of the rescaled range on the time span n of observation.
-A time series of full length N is divided into a number of shorter time series of length n = N, N/2, N/4, ...
+A time series of full length N is divided into a number of nonoverlapping shorter time series of length n, where n takes values N, N/2, N/4, ... (in the convenient case that N is a power of 2).
 The average rescaled range is then calculated for each value of n.

-For a (partial) time series of length $n$, $X=X_1,X_2,\dots, X_n \,$, the rescaled range is calculated as follows:
+For each such time series of length $n$, $X=X_1,X_2,\dots, X_n \,$, the rescaled range is calculated as follows: